felipe-gustavo/wipro-code-challenge/challenge-react/README.md

   * Your system must be a container identifyied by `info` that must show 2 informations:

-    * 1st: an element identified by `total-rest-tasks` notifying how many task are left to complete the to do list, just numbers;
+    * 1st: an element identified by `total-remaining-tasks` notifying how many task are left to complete the to do list, just numbers;

-    * 2nd: an element identified by `total-complet-tasks` notifying how many task are completed, just numbers.
+    * 2nd: an element identified by `total-completed-tasks` notifying how many task are completed, just numbers.

 * **Rules**

-  * After add a new task, the `input` must be empty and focused to next type;
+  * After adds a new task, the `input` must be empty and focused to type new task;

-  * Both the `button` add task, and the type the `Enter` key in input must be adds the task;
+  * Both the `button` (`add-task`) and the type the `Enter` key in input must be adds the task;

   * The element `item-N`, (taks item), must have a special attribute called `data-test-status`, that should be filled by following rules: